 Nebraska allows the use of force, including deadly force, to protect oneself, another, or one’s property.
 Force is justified if you reasonably believe it is immediately necessary to defend yourself against unlawful force by another.
-Deadly force is justified if an individual believes it necessary to protect himself or herself or another against death, serious bodily harm, kidnapping, or sexual assault.
+Deadly force is justified if an individual believes it necessary to protect himself or herself or another against death, serious bodily harm, or kidnapping.

 Typically, possession of a firearm makes the commission of a crime worse in the eyes of the law.
 For example, possession of a firearm while violating Nebraska’s controlled substance laws subjects you to being punished by the next higher penalty classification.
 In addition, using a firearm to commit a felony is a Class IC felony itself and possessing a firearm during the commission of a felony is a Class II felony.

 9. What Are The Penalties For Carrying A Concealed Firearm Without A Permit?